Dear Congregants and friends of Beth Israel, Peterborough

 Beth Israel would like to celebrate all those who have worked hard this year (gotten up and to school/your studies most of the time counts).
 Join us Friday June 20th for a special Oneg Shabbat Service beginning at 5pm (note earlier time) at Beth Israel, followed by a picnic and songs at 6:30 at the Heritage Pavilion (by the Peterborough Museum at 300 Hunter St. E.).
 RSVP here – and let us know who in *your* family we can celebrate.

-Beth Israel offers a Hebrew refresher course with Nevia Frank, Tuesday evenings, May 6th-June 24 from 7-8 p.m. via Zoom.
-Participants must have a basic level of Hebrew reading ability (i.e. can identify names and sounds of most/all Hebrew letters, can read words with up to five letters unassisted).
+Do you have a basic level of Hebrew reading ability (i.e. can identify names and sounds of most/all Hebrew letters, can read words with up to five letters unassisted), and would like to brush up?
 Students will refresh their learning and get familiar with common blessings through practice exercises using the Hebrew in Harmony book.
-Materials are provided, but will need to be printed.
-The class is free for Beth Israel members; suggested donation of $100 per student for non-members.
-Limit of 6 students.
-Click here to sign up.
+Email us to express your interest.
+Class may run this spring.

 Kids Krew had a very meaningful first gathering with 6 children from 4 families coming together to celebrate Simchat Torah.
 We learned about this important holiday, learned a lot about Torah, such as how a Torah is scribed and put together, learned a new song (Moshe Emet), and practiced old ones.
 Thanks to Alvin Gallay’s help, we were able to open the ark, and look at a Torah.
 The children brought their own tiny Torahs and took turns reading the text from the very last chapter of the Torah, and then re-rolling their Torah, and reading from the very first chapter.
 We danced the Torahs around the sanctuary 7 times.